OttoHung/docker.tutorials/README.md

-> :warning:
-> The examples in this document are not verified yet.
-> The verification and example code will be added onward.

 # Docker Tutorials

-This tutorial shows up how to do a complex builds
+This tutorial shows up how to build a docker image with the complex build configurations.

-# What version of Docker is this tutorial target?
+# What version of Docker is this tutorial targeting?

 All of the examples and use cases are working against `Dockerfile` 1.4 and `Buildx` v0.8+.
 Please ensure the version of `Dockerfile`